PRIArobotics/Hedgehog/docs/source/architecture.rst

 - providing a steady power supply from a 6V-19V power source;
 - controlling servos and motors;
 - connecting analog and digital sensors with optional pullup/pulldown resistors;
-- providing additional connectors for serial buses, such as SPI
+- providing additional connectors for serial buses, such as SPI;
-- some miscellaneous outputs: a buzzer and four status LEDs
+- some miscellaneous outputs: a buzzer and four status LEDs.

 Except for the power supply, the HWC's microcontroller makes these features accessible to the SWC over a UART connection.